grimharald/json-cv/README.md

-# json-cv
+# JSON CV for Huw C Jones

-A space for my Json CV website
+This is a storage space for my JSON CV website.
+It Includes:

+- The JSON file.
+- The HTML file.
+- Images for the construction.